uniot-io/uniot-docs/guides/device-network.md

 ## Status Indication

-The LED indicates different network states through blink patterns:
+If your device has an LED, you can use LED indication to define different network states through blink patterns:

 | Pattern | Meaning | Description |
 |---------|---------|-------------|